 GeneCards Summary for SMARCC2 Gene

 SMARCC2 (SWI/SNF Related, Matrix Associated, Actin Dependent Regulator Of Chromatin, Subfamily C, Member 2) is a Protein Coding gene.
-Among its related pathways are Glucocorticoid receptor regulatory network and Transcription Ligand-dependent activation of the ESR1/SP pathway.
+Among its related pathways are PEDF Induced Signaling and Glucocorticoid receptor regulatory network.
 GO annotations related to this gene include chromatin binding and transcription coactivator activity.
 An important paralog of this gene is SMARCC1.

 UniProtKB/Swiss-Prot for SMARCC2 Gene